-He has extensively advised executives on - Best Practices to follow when launching new ventures in the Indian market; How to create and appropriate value in IP sensitive environments across the value chain ; Best practices in establishing offshore centres of excellence for high value added functions; How to promote learning from Vendor Relationships.
+He has extensively advised executives on - Best Practices to follow when launching new ventures in the emerging market; How to create and appropriate value in IP sensitive environments across the value chain ; Best practices in establishing offshore centres of excellence for high value added functions; How to promote learning from Vendor Relationships.
 During his engagements he uses proprietary tools he has developed during his work with numerous clients in software, professional services, and public services sectors.

 In his teaching, he aims to strike the balance between academic rigor and managerial relevance.
 His teaching has won number of awards (see awards section).
 He holds a post-graduate diploma in International Teaching from Stockholm School of Economics.

 Based on his research interests, he currently teaches three courses (1) 'Building Enduring Family Business', (2) 'Information Management' and (3) 'India Strategy' on Cass Masters, MBA and Executive courses.

 BUILDING ENDURING FAMILY BUSINESS: "I just wanted to thank you once again for giving me the opportunity to participate in this very intense yet extremely rewarding course.
 I do not think I have learnt as much as I have in the past 3 days in any other course.
 Before I took this course, I never considered joining my family business.
 However after attending the course, I realise first of all that my father has worked too hard to have none of his children take over his company and secondly, I can be involved in the strategical direction and growth of the company as it is still a fairly small company and has a lot of potential to grow.